 And then… there was Disneyland.

-Spurred on by Michael Eisner, The Walt Disney Company planned to change that.
+Spurred by still-fresh CEO Michael Eisner, The Walt Disney Company planned to change that.
 Early on in his tenure, Eisner began to impress upon his team that Disneyland needed to change.
 If Walt Disney World could command stays between four and ten days, it was nothing short of a waste that Disneyland – even four decades after its opening – remained a single-day park catering almost entirely to local audiences.
 By far, most of Disneyland’s visitors seemed to come from Southern California neighboring states, and they’d spend one day – maybe two – before moving on.

 If Eisner had his way, Disneyland could, should, and would grow into a multi-day, international resort destination, just like Walt Disney World.